samhardyhey/blog-notion-hoover/README.md

 - linkedin_api > handles auth, session, fetching
 - voyager API > locate to page (reations) > source > search for specific data structure > pipe back into voyager API
 - nothing in these requests :( > nothing to do with reacts

+## Selenium
+- functional code with headfull browser
+- clunky, issues when trying to run headless
+- try playwright instead? a little more modern, less imperative

+## Playwright
+- `playwright install` install browsers
+- generally much faster > using native chrome instead of selenium chrome?
+- using chromium instead
+- still having problems running headless.. hard to debug as well?

 ## Classification?
 - ML/not ML